luiscielak/sqdesignlabs/_pages/case-study-mss.md

 ## The Team

-Many people collaborated in this project.
+Many people collaborated in this project across product and development teams.

 ![DALL·E 2022-09-26 17 47 41 - Painting by Rembrandt of a group of designers creating an app](https://user-images.githubusercontent.com/349454/192397428-b76eba76-dc37-41bd-ac3f-05072e2e822b.png)

-### Product & Development Teams
+### Product Team
 - Design Lead
 - Project Manager

+### Development Team
 - Tech Lead
 - Front-end Engineer
 - Back-end Engineer
 - Quality Assurance (QA) Manager

+As you can see, we had a stellar team that collaborated across many disciplines, building something that I’m very proud of, and happy to share with you.

+## My Role

+![DALL·E 2022-08-30 20 13 25 - An oil painting by Matisse of a bald designer making an app](https://user-images.githubusercontent.com/349454/192397517-29f2f5a7-45bf-45b6-bf23-219db20cf8dd.png)

-## My Role: Design Lead
+### Design Lead

 - Facilitated discovery sessions and workshops
 - Created sketches and wireframes
 - Built prototypes and conduct usability studies
-- Created and implement reusable components
+- Created and implement reusable React components
 - Conducted user research

-![DALL·E 2022-08-30 20 13 25 - An oil painting by Matisse of a bald designer making an app](https://user-images.githubusercontent.com/349454/192397517-29f2f5a7-45bf-45b6-bf23-219db20cf8dd.png)

 ## The Context

 Movers Specialty Service (MSS)  was developing a Progressive Web App (PWA) to **enhance the current packing and logistics tool for movers and relocators**.

 ![The Context](https://user-images.githubusercontent.com/349454/192396189-86c21ce3-c40e-4378-85e1-d1ba7a2020b2.jpg)